Terms | Minerals | Vitamins | Herbs & Spices

 Fat-Soluble Vitamin – A vitamin that dissolves in fat and is stored in body tissues, including vitamins A, D, E, and K.

-Fats – energy-rich organic molecules, mainly triglycerides composed of glycerol and fatty acids, that serve as a major energy store and structural and signaling components in living organisms.
+Fats – Energy-rich organic molecules, mainly triglycerides composed of glycerol and fatty acids, that serve as a major energy store and structural and signaling components in living organisms.

 Flavonoids – A broad class of plant compounds that contribute to colour, flavour, and antioxidant activity in foods.

-Glycosides – compounds in which a sugar (glycone) is chemically bonded to a non-sugar component (aglycone), often modifying the solubility, stability, and biological activity of the aglycone.
+Glycosides – Compounds in which a sugar (glycone) is chemically bonded to a non-sugar component (aglycone), often modifying the solubility, stability, and biological activity of the aglycone.

-Lipids – a broad group of hydrophobic or amphipathic organic molecules, including fats, oils, waxes, and sterols, that serve as energy stores, structural components of cell membranes, and signaling molecules in living organisms.
+Lipids – A broad group of hydrophobic or amphipathic organic molecules, including fats, oils, waxes, and sterols, that serve as energy stores, structural components of cell membranes, and signaling molecules in living organisms.

 Micronutrient – A vitamin or mineral required by the body in small amounts for normal physiological function.